Woman: Sixty thousand!

 - Dragon Ball Z: Light of Hope: A man who is begging for his life tries to offer the Androids money.
 Android 17 says he is immortal so he doesn't want or need money before killing him.

 - In one episode of Arthur, Elwood City is struck by a massive blizzard.
 Mr. Crosswire manages to beat Mr. Read to the last of the food at the supermarket, but that's where his influence ends.
 Upon returning home, Muffy complains that none of her electrical devices are working and begs him to fix it by paying someone.
 He replies "This is something money can't fix."

-- Batman: The Animated Series has a case of this in the episode "The Terrible Trio" where Warren, the group's leader truly thinks that he can get away with murder because he has money.
-When he finds he can't bribe Batman he still thinks that his family's lawyers will get him off.
-This is followed by a Gilligan Cut to him being thrown in jail.
+- Batman: The Animated Series has a case of this in the episode "The Terrible Trio" where Warren, the group's leader, truly thinks that he can get away with murder because he has money.
+When he finds he can't bribe Batman, he still thinks that his family's lawyers will get him off.
+This is followed by a Gilligan Cut to him being thrown in prison.

 - In the Adventure Time episode "Furniture and Meat", Finn and Jake go to the Wildberry kingdom to spend all of their excess treasure.
 Jake quickly goes nuts when he realizes he can get away with just about anything by tossing around money.
 He finally bites off more than he can chew when he offers Wildberry Princess money if she lets him sit on her head.
 She gets so angry and embarassed that she orders Finn and Jake's arrests and confiscates their loot.